 A History of World War II in 10 Movies

 75 years ago, hundreds of Japanese fighter planes appeared over the skies of a Hawaiian harbor, killed over two thousand American soldiers, sank six American ships, and destroyed nearly two hundred American aircraft, most of which never got off the ground.
-It was a tragedy and an embarrassment, and should have been much worse than it was, but it was exactly what President Franklin Roosevelt needed to convince his wary, insular nation to go to war against the aggressive Axis of Germany, Italy, and Japan.
+It was a tragedy and an embarrassment, but it was exactly what President Franklin Roosevelt needed to convince his wary, insular nation to go to war against the aggressive axis of Germany, Italy, and Japan.

-In less than four years, America’s practically inexhaustible resources of manpower and machinery had tipped the scales and helped bring the war to an end in both Europe and Asia.
-December 7 lingered in the American memory as a date of infamy, as Roosevelt had predicted it would, and the memory of World War II became, on the whole, a positive one for Americans.
-Hollywood played its problematical role by both preserving memory and elevating it to fantasy, just as during the war its newsreels and war films had been entertainment, education, and propaganda.
+In less than four years, America’s practically inexhaustible resources of manpower and machinery tipped the scales and helped bring the war to an end in both Europe and Asia.
+December 7 lingered in the American memory as a date of infamy, as Roosevelt predicted it would, but the memory of World War II quickly became, on the whole, a positive one for Americans.
+Hollywood played its usual problematic role by both preserving memory and elevating it to fantasy, just as during the war its newsreels and war films had been simultaneously entertainment, education, and propaganda.

-European filmmakers, preoccupied with post-industrial social changes or under the thumbs of communist censors, took a break from World War II films for a while, but eventually turned their attentions to the era again and created some of the darkest and most complex narratives about the events of 1939-1945.
-Postwar and post-Occupation Japanese films were rich with references to the war, though these were often abstractified – as in the nuclear horror film Godzilla – or woven into small-scale family dramas, as in Yasujiro Ozu’s seminal Tokyo Story.
-Unsurprisingly, though, the most detailed movies about Japan’s war experience have come from Japanese filmmakers.
+European filmmakers, preoccupied with postwar social change or under the thumbs of communist censors, took a break from World War II movies for a while, but when they returned to the topic they created some of the darkest and most complex narratives about the events of 1939-1945.
+Postwar Japanese films were rich with references to the war, though these were often abstractified, as in the nuclear horror film Godzilla, or woven into small-scale family dramas like Yasujiro Ozu’s seminal Tokyo Story.
+Still, Japanese filmmakers have made ambitious and detailed movies about Japan’s unique war experience.

-As we commemorate, for the 75th time, a date that was both a beginning and the beginning of the end of the world’s biggest and bloodiest war, we’ve put together a list of ten films that tell the military and paramilitary history of World War II in big, powerful, and more accurate than average ways.
-The list is organized more or less chronologically by topic, not by release date, and features movies from American, British, Russian, German, and Japanese filmmakers.
-Included below each film are its Flickchart stats, which you can influence by logging in and ranking them.
+This December 7, as we commemorate for the 75th time a date that was both a beginning and the beginning of the end of the world’s bloodiest war, we’ve put together a list of ten films that tell the military and paramilitary history of World War II in big, powerful, and more accurate than average ways.
+The list is organized more or less chronologically by topic, not by release date, and it features movies from American, British, Russian, German, and Japanese filmmakers.
+Included below each film are its Flickchart stats, which you can influence by logging in to Flickchart and ranking them.